tsikov/cl-ga/reasearch.md

 - learned what `dolist`, `make-list` and `make-array` do.
 - the `loop` macro is a DSL on its own.
 Accordint to SO, some lispers like it and other hate it.
 I am in neither camp so far.
-- `let` creates variable bindings IN PARALEL.
+- `let` creates variable bindings IN PARALLEL.
 To create the bindigs sequentially you should use `let*`.
 Lost one lovely hour in debugging.

 [05.03.2015]